34 highly influential African American scientists you may not know

-He entered military service in 1962 as an Air Force second lieutenant assigned to the weapons laboratory at Wright-Patterson Air Force Base in Ohio.
+He entered military service 1962 as an Air Force second lieutenant assigned to the weapons laboratory at Wright-Patterson Air Force Base in Ohio.
 There he helped to construct instrumentation for an experiment to launch a satellite to measure Van Allen belt radiation.
-From 1965 to 1974 he worked at the Space Physics Laboratory of the Aerospace Corporation in California where he developed a deep understanding of solar radiation, specifically extreme UV light and soft X-Rays.
+From 1965 to 1974, he worked at the Space Physics Laboratory of the Aerospace Corporation in California.
+He developed a deep understanding of solar radiation, specifically extreme UV light, and soft X-Rays.

 Walker is best known for his pioneering work in EUV/XUV optics and solar telescopes.
-These telescopes would be used to produce the first images of the Sun's outer atmosphere during the 1980s.
-In the 1990s he led a team of scientists who, among other things, were the first to apply normal incidence X-ray optical systems to astronomical observation.
+These telescopes would produce the first images of the Sun's outer atmosphere during the 1980s.
+In the 1990s, he led a team of scientists who, among other things, were the first to apply normal incidence X-ray optical systems to astronomical observation.

 20. Neil deGrasse Tyson needs no introduction